ColumbusGoClub/ColumbusGoClub.github.io/README.md

 ### "secret" navigation page
 - [ ] create some sort of navigation page that has links that I can use to navigate to all these hidden pages

+### minify ERROR
+Figure out why the minify function doesn't remove CSS comments.
+Either fix this or remove all comments manually